JHGuitarFreak/UQM-MegaMod/doc/release/MegaMod-README.txt

       Resolution - Scales the graphics of Original and HD graphics to the selected resolution.
                     Disclaimer: When switching to HD graphics for the first time make sure to choose 'Default' resolution.

+      Custom Resolution - A text entry field that lets you input a custom resolution

+      Display Mode - Choose between windowed, exclusive fullscreen (changes the display resolution to fit game resolution), or borderless full screen (stretches the game to the display resolution [SDL2 only])

       Gamma Correction - Adjusts the gamma of the screen.

 # PC / 3DO

+      Platform UI - Choose between DOS, 3DO, or UQM to change the UI scaling to match your option of choice.
+                    DOS has an aspect ratio 16:10 (320x200/1280x800) and form fits the UI to look just like the DOS version 3DO has an aspect ratio of 4:3 and adds padding to all sides and compensates the viewing area to match the look and feel of the 3DO version
+                    UQM uses the full 4:3 aspect ratio just like vanilla UQM

       Melee Zoom - For Android the Melee Zoom option has been 'enhanced' to allow the user to choose which melee scaler to improve game speed.
 The choices are between Step, Nearest, Bilinear, and Trilinear.
                     The lowest option is a step zoom and will be the fastest on all devices.
 The 'Nearest' scaler will be the fastest for Smooth Scaling melee.
 Your mileage may vary depending on your device.